-Preparation of the EES and investigation of effects should be consistent with the principles of a systems approach and proportional to the project risk, as outlined in the Ministerial Guidelines (p.
+Preparation of the EES and investigation of effects should be proportional to the project risk, as outlined in the Ministerial Guidelines (p.
 14).
 A risk-based approach should be adopted during the EES studies, so that a greater level of effort is directed at investigating and managing those matters that pose relatively higher risk of adverse effects (refer to Section 1.2).
 This section sets out specific requirements for the assessment of effects, using the following structure for each draft evaluation objective.

 Key issues or risks that the project poses to the achievement of the draft evaluation objective.
-In addition to addressing the highlighted issues, the proponent should consider undertaking its own environmental risk assessment.
+In addition to addressing the highlighted issues, the proponent might undertake an appropriate environmental risk assessment.